jessicarush/react-notes/nextjs_app_router.md

 npm run dev
 ```

-To run on a specfic port:
+To run on a specific port:

 ```bash
 npm run dev -- -p 4000